 a.
 Existence of adequate and updated land-use plans at the national level b.
 Existence of adequate and updated land-use plans at the regional level c.
-Existence of adequate and updated land-use plans at the local level a.
-Level of adequacy of land-use plans at the national level b.
-Level of adequacy of land-use plans at the regional level c.
+Existence of adequate and updated land-use plans at the local level c.
 Level of adequacy of land-use plans at the local level